brianpereboom/brianpereboom.github.io/README.md

 ### 4. Organizing Articles

-To keep the website organized, place your biography folder in "Articles/Meet The Creators/" and article folders in the "Articles" directory in the subdirectory that best matches the topic discussed in the article.
+To keep the website organized, place your biography folder in "Articles/Meet Our Creators/" and article folders in the "Articles" directory in the subdirectory that best matches the topic discussed in the article or create a new subdirectory.

 For example, if your article is about web development, you could create a directory structure like this:

 ```
 Articles/
-├── Meet The Creators/
+├── Meet Our Creators/
 │   ├── YourName/
 │   │   ├── index.html
 │   │   ├── styles.css